ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : The output generated by a verifier, typically including information about an attester, where the verifier vouches for the validity of the results

 Reference Values:
 : A set of values against which values of Claims can be compared as part of applying an appraisal policy for evidence.
-Reference Values are sometimes referred to in other documents as known-good values, golden measurements, or nominal values, although those terms typically assume comparison for equality, whereas here reference values might be more general and be used in any sort of comparison.
+Reference values are sometimes referred to in other documents as known-good values, golden measurements, or nominal values, although those terms typically assume comparison for equality, whereas here reference values might be more general and be used in any sort of comparison.

 Endorsement:
 : A secure statement that an Endorser vouches for the integrity of an attester's various capabilities such as Claims collection and evidence signing.

 # Top-Level Token Definition

-An EAT is a "message", a "token", or such whose content is a Claims-Set about an entity or some number of entities.
-An EAT MUST always contains a Claims-Set.

-An EAT may be encoded in CBOR or JSON as defined here.
-While not encouraged, other documents may define EAT encoding in other formats.

-EAT as defined here is always integrity and authenticity protected through use of CWT or JWT.
-Other token formats using other methods of protection may be defined outside this document.
+In most cases, an EAT contains a claims set about an entity packaged as a CWT {{RFC8392}} or JWT {{RFC7519}}.
+This specification extends {{RFC8392}} and {{RFC7519}} by defining additional claims for attestation.
+All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on from CWT and JWT apply to the EAT format.

+Authenticity and integrity protection MUST be provided for EATs.
+This document defines the use of CWT or JWT for this purpose.
+Extensions to this specification MAY use other methods of protection.

+The identification of a protocol element as an EAT follows the general conventions used for CWTs and JWTs.
+Identification depends on the protocol carrying the EAT.
+In some cases it may be by content type (e.g., MIME type).
+In other cases it may be through use of CBOR tags.
+There is no fixed mechanism across all use cases.

-This document also defines the detatched EAT bundle ({{DEB}}), a bundle of some detached Claims-Sets and CWTs or JWTs that provide protection for the detached Claims-Set.
+This document also defines the detatched EAT bundle (see {{DEB}}), which holds a collection of detached claims sets and an EAT that provides integrity and authenticity protection for them.
+Detached EAT bundles can be either CBOR or JSON encoded.

-The following CDDL defines the top-levels of an EAT token as a socket indicating future token formats may be defined.
+The following CDDL defines the top-level \$\$EAT-CBOR-Tagged-Token, \$\$EAT-CBOR-Untagged-Token and \$\$EAT-JSON-Token-Formats sockets, enabling future token formats may be defined.
-Any new format that plugs into this socket MUST be defined in a IETF standards track document.
+Any new format that plugs into one or more of these sockets MUST be defined in a IETF standards track document.
 See {{CDDL_for_CWT}} for the CDDL definitions of a CWT and JWT.
+Of particular use may be a token type that provides no direct authenticity or integrity protection for use with transports mechanisms that do provide the necessary security services.

 Nesting of EATs is allowed and defined in {{Nested-Token}}.
-This nesting includes nesting of a token that is a different format than the enclosing token.
+This includes the nesting of an EAT that is a different format than the enclosing EAT.
 The definition of Nested-Token references the CDDL defined in this section.
 When new token formats are defined, the means for identification in a nested token MUST also be defined.